MalekMansour/DragonSprite/README.md

 * Player is in a forest.
 * There are enemy ghosts wandering around.
-* Player has to find 4 gems.
-* Unlock the portal to go to the desert world with Zombie enemies.
-* Player has to find 4 gems.
-* Unlock the portal to the final world.
-* Player has to find 4 gems.
-* Unlock the portal to beat the game.
+* Player has to find 8 souls to win the game.